jonathonadams/zero-to-production/guides/FIREBASE_SSR.md

 ## Add Angular Universal

-With all that being said this guide will walk through deploying the `todos` application using Angular Universal SSR.
-It is advised to read through the [Angular Universal] guide to help understand the complexity that Angular Universal is hiding for you.
+With all that being said this guide will walk through deploying the `todos-web` application using Angular Universal SSR.
+It is advised to read through the [Angular Universal] guide to help understand the complexity that Angular Universal is taking care of for you.
 Some of the limitations of using SSR will become apparent with the `todos` app and the decision to use SSR is not always straight forward.

 ### 1. Add & Configure Angular Universal for the Todo Application